binkley/kotlin-rational/README.md

 ### Two choices

-This code provides `BigRational` and `FiniteBigRational`.
-They differ by:
+This code provides `FloatingBigRational` and `FixedBigRational`.
+They differ
+by:

 <dl>
 <dt><code>BigRational</code></dt>